jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/040-skating.md

 ## The electric ice-skating rink

-Once we can play a melody on both one string and across strings, it's natural to combine approaches and play all over the fretboard.
+Once we can play a melody on both a single string and across strings, it's natural to combine approaches and play all over the fretboard.
 We can follow a melody up and down a string, and then turn a corner and play across strings for awhile.